hyperledger-archives/fabric-sdk-rest/README.md

 openssl x509 -req -in certrequest.csr -signkey privatekey.pem -out certificate.pem
 ```

+These commands will prompt for several questions.
+Generally, these
-Generally, questions can be left with their default values, if you're
+questions can be left with their default values, if you're setting
-setting this up for testing purposes.
+this up for testing purposes.
 Now, start the server with `node
 . --https` or `node . -s`.

 The `setup.sh` helper script has support for security too.
 Use the